dmxt/dmxt-blog/content/blog/add-new-layout-gatsby/index.md

 }
 ```

+#### Import a component on a desired page:

-2. Before using your new component, you need to import to the file first:
+31. Before using your new component, you need to import to your desired file first:

 ```javascript
 import Section from "../components/section"
 ```

-3. Lastly, add the following where it would be visible (in a same file you imported)
+3. Lastly, add the following where you want it to be visible.
+4. It must be in same file you imported the compoent (Step 2)

 ```javascript
 <Section>